TritonDataCenter/node-cueball/README.md

   - `maximum` -- optional Number, maximum number of connections per host
   - `maxDNSConcurrency` -- optional Number, max number of DNS queries to issue at once (default 5)
+  - `timeout` -- optional Number, connect timeout in milliseconds
+  - `checkTimeout` -- optional Number, milliseconds of idle time before running `checker` on a connection
+  - `checker` -- optional Function(handle, connection), to be run on idle connections

 ### `ConnectionPool#stop()`